Enter your work email

 Common bottlenecks in supplier approval processes

 Many organizations still rely on manual or fragmented onboarding processes, but these often create delays and inconsistencies.
-As a result, you’ll most likely see some of the following bottlenecks in your approval workflows:
+As a result, you’ll likely see some of the following bottlenecks in your approval workflows:

 • Fragmented data sources: If you store supplier information across spreadsheets, email threads, or legacy procurement systems, it can be challenging to get an accurate view of vendor performance and contract compliance when you need it.